TheLogeek/LogeekMind/README.md

 ## 🆕 What's New in v1.3.0

-Updated Smart Quiz Generator: Now interactive; users can select options for multiple choice questions and get instantly graded and view explanations after submitting.
+Updated Smart Quiz Generator: Now interactive; users can select options and get instantly graded and view explanations after submitting.

 ## 🤝 Developer & Feedback